darktable-org/dtorg/content/blog/2016-10-10-raw-overexposed/2016-10-10-raw-overexposed.md

 You may ask, why **white level** is less than the maximal value that can be stored in the raw file (that is, e.g. for 14-bit raw images, less than $\mathbf{{2^{14}}-1}$ (i.e. $\mathbf{16383}$))?

-I have intentionally skipped over one more component of the sensor - an active [amplifier](https://en.wikipedia.org/wiki/Amplifier).
+I have intentionally skipped over one more component of the sensor&nbsp;– an active [amplifier](https://en.wikipedia.org/wiki/Amplifier).

 It is the second most important component of the sensor (after the [photodetectors](https://en.wikipedia.org/wiki/Photodetector) themselves).